Photo ID Required to Vote

 A voter who casts a provisional ballot will have until noon on the Monday following the election to deliver a copy of their photo ID to the voter registration office in which the ballot was cast.
 Voters may submit a copy of their ID via fax, email, in-person submission, or through USPS or commercial delivery service.
 Please note that the copy of the photo ID must be delivered to the electoral board by noon on Monday following the election, or the provisional ballot cannot be counted.
 A Monday postmark will not be sufficient if the copy of the photo ID is not delivered to the electoral board by noon on Monday.

 The Virginia Department of Elections (ELECT) is committed to ensuring that every person desiring to participate in the election process has the opportunity and means to do so.
 ELECT will engage any group wishing to participate in efforts to ensure that this goal is met.

-To assist people or groups in engaging their constituents, members, congregation, neighbors, friends and/or family, ELECT has put together toolkits and resources to aid in the effective dissemination of the information pertaining to Virginia Voter Photo ID requirements.
+To assist people or groups, ELECT has put together toolkits and resources to aid in effective voter education: